Writer of children’s stories

 〰️

-SHORTLISTED (TWICE): WRITEMENTOR PICTURE BOOK COMP.
+SHORTLISTED: I AM IN PRINT COMP.
+2025 〰️ Runner-up and SHORTLISTED: WRITEMENTOR PICTURE BOOK COMP.
 2025 〰️ 2nd place: SCBWI April Slush Pile Challenge 2025 〰️ 2nd place: Writer's Magazine Picture book Comp.
 2024 〰️ Longlisted (twice): Searchlight Picture Book comp.
 2024 〰️

-For almost two decades, writing stories and accompanying developmental workshops has been a primary focus of mine.
-I have founded two active storytelling businesses, Drama Llamas and Animateys, both dedicated to inspiring children to learn and develop through experiencing stories actively.
+For almost two decades, writing stories and leading accompanying developmental workshops has been a primary focus of mine.
+I have founded two active storytelling businesses—Drama Llamas and Animateys—both dedicated to inspiring children to learn and grow through active story experiences.
+A few years ago, I took a step back from my entrepreneurial endeavours to focus on developing my skills as a picture book writer (and to get a sensible day job).

 I am currently looking for representation.